soft-matter-theory-at-icmab-csic/spike_surface_electrostatics/README.md

 - parameters.param: Parameter file used in the PyGBe calculations.

-- change_salt_concentration: PyGBe configuration files corresponfing to different Kappa.
+- change_salt_concentration: PyGBe configuration files corresponfing to the calculations reported in the paper (section 3.2) using different Kappa values (i.e. different salt concentrations of 15 mM, 50 mM, 150 mM and 1500mM).
+The same configuration files were used for the three different variants and distances of separation.

 - General_method_example: Example of pqr file of the Auxiliary I system (protein and planar surface with no charge) and Auxiliary II system (protein with no charge and charged planar surface).
 Note that the spacing does not match the typical pqr file.
 The files will only be read correctly by the PyGBe software, not by other visualisation programs.